 In addition to standard homeowners insurance policies, we offer a unique policy called House & Property insurance, which can help alleviate concerns about roof damage coverage even if you rent out your home or do not occupy it for long periods.

 Much like a standard home policy, the base House & Property policy insures your home, attached structures, and belongings on an open-perils basis.
-Currently available in five states, this policy is appropriate for people who:
+Currently available in all of the states Kin operates outside of Florida and Louisiana, this policy is appropriate for people who:

 Insuring your roof with an RSPS endorsement gives you the essential coverage you need at a discounted price.
 Moreover, an RSPS endorsement only applies to wind or hail damage to the roof.
 Other covered damages are paid at the replacement cost value.